-- 1) Divisions - a) Middle School Division (6th 8th) Course Distance is 2 Miles - b) Elementary School Division (3rd 5th) Course Distance is 1 m le - 2) Teams shall have a minimum of five runners for scoring () tompetition - a) Teams are allowed an unlimited number of run p - b) Where teams consist of more than 5 mily the top five runners will be awarded points toward the team's total. - c) Runners 6 & 7 points will be the event of control with the Temporary Competition - i) The score of BOTH the the runners from on the tied teams e summed.
-The lowest of the second determines the second of the tie. - ii) In the rain a fe that a tie realing after summing the order of the 6th & Tunners, the order of the 6th tunners, the order of the fermining the "winn of the tie. - d) All runners shall be eligible for incomparisonors - e) Exception: (junior division) - i) To be implemented the are less that the learns having the minimum 5 runners needed to score the learn less that the learns having the minimum 5 runners - ii) Team vit minimum of 3 whill be able to score as a team - 3) Runn s are outfitted in this, which uniquely identify their sponsoring institution or team.
+- 1) Divisions - a) Middle School Division ($6^{th} 8^{th}$) Course Distance is 2 Miles R - b) Elementary School Division $(3^{rd} 5^{th})$ Course Distance is 1 m le - 2) Teams shall have a minimum of five runners for scoring and competition - a) Teams are allowed an unlimited number of run () - b) Where teams consist of more than 5 min only the top five runners will be awarded points toward the team's total. - c) Runners 6 & 7 points will by Open the event of Charles for the Terror Conpetition - i) The score of BOTH the the Trunners from the tied tear of the summed.
+The lowest of the summed the determines the determines - ii) In the rap are mat a tie replication of the fill and the summing the constant of the 6th & 7th unners, the static or each of the fill and s' 6th runner the compared, the static or each of the second of the tie. - d) All runners shall be eligible for independent of a monors - e) Exception: (junior division) - i) To be implemented there are less that for learns having the minimum 5 runners needed to scot the beam - ii) Team with minimum of the will be able to score as a team - 3) Runn () s an oe outfitted in universe, which uniquely identify their sponsoring institution or team.